DougReeder/aframe-atoll-terrain/README.md

 Should be about 80% of the radius of your sky sphere.

+### land-yin-color, land-yang-color
+defaults: #528d04, #278d53

+The color of the land smoothly varies between these two extremes.
+Typically, you'll want them to vary mostly by hue and saturation, rather than intensity.

+### metalness
+default: 0

+The [metalness](https://aframe.io/docs/0.9.0/components/material.html#built_in_materials_metalness) of land and sea.

+### roughness
+default: 0.5

+The [roughness](https://aframe.io/docs/0.9.0/components/material.html#built_in_materials_roughness) of land and sea.

 ### log
 default: false

-Whether to write debugging data to the console.
+Whether to write diagnostic data to the console.